 “Mentors don’t have to be the Daymond Johns or the Mark Cubans.
 A person running a successful bodega or a tax firm in your community for the last 20 years, that person is working just as much as the individual who’s running General Mills.” — Daymond John

 Sometimes the best mentor is right in front of you.
-John directed small business owners to focus on experience instead of name recognition when searching for knowledgeable advisers.
+John directed small-business owners to focus on experience instead of name recognition when searching for knowledgeable advisors.

 22. Sacrifice Everything

 “If you’re going to be an entrepreneur, my thesis is that you have to sacrifice everything for some period in your life to be successful.
 You have to be myopic and completely focused and unbalanced in every way.
 Once you’ve achieved success, you’re free to do whatever you like.” — Kevin O’Leary

 Success as an entrepreneur requires a full commitment.
 O’Leary emphasized the importance of being laser-focused on your company to get it off the ground.